core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ## Working with Accept

-This option is not required since this protocol supports a single content format, "application/cool+cbor".
+This option is not required since this protocol don't support multiple choices of Content-Format.

 ## Working with Max-Age